jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_Logging.md

 ## Introduction

 This study started with a simple question: "Is it ok to include log macro calls in realtime code, so you can log during debugging but disable it through the loglevel during normal operation?".
 The result is an almost complete walktrough through the code, describing all aspects of the current ROS 2 logging subsystems in rcl, rcutils and rclcpp.</br>
-I hope it can be useful to many, and maybe even incite some to also start lookin into the ROS 2 core implementation.
+I hope it can be useful to many, and maybe even incite some to also start looking into the ROS 2 core implementation.
 I'm looking forward to reading your notes!

 With respect to the realtime-compliance of the code, I mainly looked for:
 - Heap allocations, and